DebugSteven/ghc-compiler-errors/PITCHME.md

 Note:
 This is another job for Hoogle.
 We haven't defined or imported the function head.
 If we go look this one up the function is defined in Data.List.
-So let's go ahead and import that.
+So let's go ahead & import that.

 +++